httpwg/http2-spec/draft.md

 document are to be interpreted as described in {{RFC2119}}.

-# Protocol Identifiers for HTTP Security
+# Indicating Security Properties in Protocol Identifiers

 In past dicussions, there has been general agreement to reusing the ALPN protocol identifier {{I-D.ietf-tls-applayerprotoneg}} for all negotiation